 4. Present Content In A Multitude Of Ways

 Some members like to read, others like to listen, some like to watch, some like graphs, and some like personal accounts.
 There are all types of people in this world!
 You may have very valuable information.
 However, when it is presented only in one way we exclude members with different learning styles and preferences on how they want to consume your benefits.

 It is best practice to present your benefit in a couple of ways to appeal to a variety of learning styles.
 For instance, for a recording of an interview, provide the transcript.
 For an in-depth article, provide a summary.

-Keep in mind that this content does not have to all be created by your association’s staff.
-Invite your members to help you diversity the way you share your material.
+Keep in mind that this content does not have to be created by your association’s staff.
+Invite your members to help you diversify the way you share your material.
 These volunteer opportunities can be framed as resume builders for your members and add to their member experience.
-They can be proud to have contributed content to your benefits library!
+They can be proud to have contributed content to your benefits library.